barryw/bjr/sdks/javascript/docs/JobsApi.md

   'succeeded': true, // Boolean | Search on whether a job's last run was successful or not.
   'running': true, // Boolean | Search on whether a job is currently running or not.
   'name': "name_example", // String | Search on a job's name.
+  'searchTimezone': "searchTimezone_example", // String | Search for jobs in a timezone.
+  'command': "command_example", // String | Search for jobs by the command that they execute.
   'timezone': "timezone_example", // String |
   'perPage': 56, // Number |
   'page': 56 // Number |